Mikhail-Vilms/Random-Notes/System_Design_Basic_Concepts.md

   - It takes care of the developers of this complicated stuff connected to low-level machines.
   - Some fundamental HTTP methods include Put, Get, Post, Delete.
   - HTTP gives us the ability, rather than just data transfer, to incorporate business logic.

+#### ```World Wide Web Consortium```
+- World Wide Web Consortium, or W3C, is a vendor-neutral organization created in 1994 that develops common, interoperable protocols for the World Wide Web (WWW)
+  - Web for All: The social value of the Web is that it enables human communication, commerce, and opportunities to share knowledge.
+One of W3C’s primary goals is to make these benefits available to all people, whatever their hardware, software, network infrastructure, native language, culture, geographical location, or physical or mental ability.
+  - Web on Everything: The number of different kinds of devices that can access the Web has grown immensely.
+Mobile phones, smartphones, personal digital assistants, interactive television systems, voice response systems, kiosks, and even certain domestic appliances can all access the Web.

 #### Links
 - https://www.enjoyalgorithms.com/blog/network-protocols-concept/